static-frame/static-frame/doc/source/articles/serialize.md

 ## DataFrame Serialization Performance Comparisons

-First, read and write performance, as well as file size, will be compared.
-Second, the details of encoding a DataFrame with NPY and NPZ will be described.

 Numerous publications offer DataFrame benchmarks by testing just one or two datasets.
 McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020) offer an example, where two datasets, Fannie Mae Loan Performance and NYC Yellow Taxi Trip data, are used to generalize about performance.
 Such idiosyncratic data sets are insufficient, as both the shape of the DataFrame and the degree of columnar type heterogeneity can significantly differentiate performance.